Tom Davies (footballer, born 1998)

-Thomas Davies (born 30 June 1998) is an English professional footballer who plays as a midfielder for club Sheffield United.
+Thomas Davies (born 30 June 1998) is an English professional footballer who plays as a midfielder.

 He is a former England national under-21 team player.
-Davies is an academy graduate of Everton and made his first-team debut in April 2016 at the age of 17.
-Two years later, he became the youngest player to captain the side, doing so at the age of 20 years and 60 days.
+Davies is an academy graduate of Everton.
+He made his first-team debut in April 2016 at the age of 17.
+He became the youngest player to captain the side, doing so at the age of 20 years.

 Early and personal life

 Davies was born in Liverpool, Merseyside.
 He is the nephew of former Everton player Alan Whittle, who made 74 appearances for the club between 1967 and 1972, and his older brother, Liam, is a semi-professional footballer who plays for Bala Town.
 Davies is a volunteer with the Sunday Supper Project, a local charity organisation aimed at supporting Liverpool's homeless community.

 Club career

 Everton

 Davies (right) playing for Everton in 2013.

 Davies is an academy graduate of Everton, having joined the club at the age of eleven.
 He became a first-year scholar ahead of the 2014–15 season and was promoted to the under-21s at the end of that campaign.
 Davies continued to play regularly for the under-21s the following season and signed his first professional contract on 30 September 2015.